Table of Contents

 How Much Will Commercial Umbrella Insurance Cost?

-How much will your business have to pay to ensure that it’s covered for the most expensive liability claims?
+How much will commercial umbrella insurance cost to ensure that your business is covered for the most expensive liability claims?
 The answer is that it will vary depending on the circumstances and characteristics of your business.

-Let’s break down some of the key factors that will influence your umbrella coverage premium to give you a better idea of what you can expect to pay:
+Let’s break down some of the key factors that will influence your commercial umbrella insurance cost and premium to give you a better idea of what you can expect to pay:

 This means that the basic policy will pay $1 million for any single claim and double that during the policy’s lifetime.
 Naturally, you can expand these limits, but you will have to pay a higher premium to do so.